 Effective polio vaccines were developed in the 1950s.
 Jonas Salk’s inactivated vaccine of 1955 was followed by Albert Sabin’s weakened live virus oral vaccine in 1960.
 In New Zealand use of the Salk vaccine delayed the reappearance of polio between 1956 and 1961.
 After this a mass immunisation campaign using the Sabin oral vaccine achieved high population coverage and eliminated the polio virus from New Zealand.

-Since the 1970s immunisation programmes have successfully controlled some diseases, such as hib disease (haemophilus influenzae type B, which can cause meningitis and epiglottitis) which has been virtually eradicated.
-The campylobacteriosis (a gastro-intestinal disease mainly caused by eating chicken that has not been properly cooked) epidemic peaked in 2006 and then abated, probably due to new regulatory standards in the poultry industry.
+Since the 1970s immunisation programmes have successfully controlled some diseases, such as hib disease (haemophilus influenzae type B, which can cause meningitis and epiglottitis), which has been virtually eradicated.
+A campylobacteriosis (a gastro-intestinal disease mainly caused by eating chicken that has not been properly cooked) epidemic peaked in 2006 and then abated, probably due to new regulatory standards in the poultry industry.

 Though epidemics have become less frequent, studies have found that hospital admission and discharge rates for infectious diseases have increased since at least the 1980s.
 This counters the prevailing wisdom that these diseases have become less of a burden.
-Because of air travel, New Zealand is no longer an isolated country and has become affected by more diseases as they spread through the world; most notably HIV/AIDS, SARS (seasonal acute respiratory syndrome) and influenza.
+Because of air travel, New Zealand is no longer an isolated country and has become affected by more diseases as they spread through the world; notably HIV/AIDS, SARS (seasonal acute respiratory syndrome) and influenza.
 The 2009 influenza A (H1N1 – generally known as swine flu) pandemic caused more than 3,000 cases and 20 deaths in New Zealand.
-Despite improved uptake of annual influenza vaccination, seasonal influenza epidemics continue to have an impact, especially on older age groups.
-On average, approximately 40 deaths are linked to influenza each year.
+Despite improved uptake of annual influenza vaccination, seasonal influenza epidemics continue to have an impact, especially on older people.
+On average, about 40 deaths are linked to influenza each year.
+The 2020 COVID-19 coronavirus pandemic was characterised by influenza-like symptoms and also affected older people disproportionately.

 Meningococcal disease is a bacterial disease.
 It causes meningitis (an inflammation of the protective membranes covering the brain and spinal cord) and septicaemia (blood poisoning).
 Severe infections can cause shock, coma and death within a few hours if not treated quickly with antibiotics.
 Meningococcal disease can have serious long-term effects for survivors, including deafness and epilepsy.